-This rainbow shamrock fairy bread is an easy and fun St. Patrick’s Day treat that kids (and big kids) are going to love.
+This shamrock shaped rainbow fairy bread is an easy and fun St. Patrick’s Day treat that kids (and big kids) are going to love.

 You all know by now that I’m an Aussie.
 I might live in Kentucky, but I still bring a little bit of ‘home’ into our lives whenever I can.

 One of my kids’ favorite Australian treats is fairy bread.
 I probably make it for them about once a month, but especially on holidays when I can make themed fairy bread because nobody wants the same boring thing over and over again, it’s nice to mix it up a little.

 For St. Patrick’s Day, I made this fun rainbow shamrock-themed fairy bread for the kids and they loved it.

 - rainbow nonpareils

 I like to roll out my bread a little, especially if they are smaller or thicker slices.
 It just makes it easier to use the cookie cutter.

 Next, cut out your bread into a shamrock shape using the cookie cutter.